master117/BooruImageSorter/README.md

 Yes: Enables Reverse Image Search on fail.

-No: disables Reverse Image Search on fail.
+No: Disables Reverse Image Search on fail.

 ## Notes